venasolutions/bosk/docs/guide.md

 A node's contents are defined by the names and types of its constructor's arguments.
 Each argument must have a corresponding getter method with the same name, taking no arguments, and returning the same type.
 (These conventions are compatible with `record` types, which are encouraged.)
+In the context of a bosk state tree, the constructor arguments and corresponding getters are referred to as "fields" regardless of whether they actually correspond to fields of the Java object (though they usually do).

+A node is considered to _contain_ its fields, creating a whole/part parent/child relationship between them.
+Removing a node removes all its descendant nodes.
+Diamond relationships, where two nodes have the same child, are not _prevented_, but they are also not _preserved_:
+Bosk will interpret these as two different nodes and will make no effort to preserve their shared object identity.

+To create a reference relationship instead of a containment relationship, use `Reference` or `Listing`.

 ##### `Catalog`

 A `Catalog` is an immutable ordered set of `Entity` objects of a particular type.
-A `Catalog` field establishes a one-to-many parent/child relationship between nodes.
+A `Catalog` field establishes a one-to-many parent/child containment relationship between nodes.
+The identity of each entry is established by `Entity.id()`.

 Outside of a state tree, `Catalog` also doubles as a handy immutable collection data structure.
 Entities can be added or removed by calling the `with` and `without` methods, respectively.
 The `with` operation is an "upsert" operation that replaces an entry if one already exists with a matching ID; otherwise, it adds the new entry to the end.
 The `without` operation removes the entry with a given ID, leaving the remaining objects in the same order; if there is no such entry, the operation has no effect.
+These operations take O(log n) time.

-Because `Ctalog` objects _contain_ their entries, the entries can be retrieved or iterated without a `ReadContext`.
+Because `Catalog` objects _contain_ their entries, the entries can be retrieved or iterated without a `ReadContext`.

 ##### `Listing`